Types of business insurance and what you need in Ireland

 Do I need business insurance if I'm a sole trader?

 Yes.
-Even without employees, you likely need public liability insurance if you interact with clients or the public, and professional indemnity if you give advice.
+Even without employees, you likely need public liability insurance if you interact with clients or the public.
+Professional indemnity is also important if you give advice or provide professional services.

 Can I bundle different types of insurance together?

-What happens if I make a claim without the right coverage?
+What happens if I make a claim without the right cover?

-You'll have to pay costs out of pocket.
+You will have to pay costs out of pocket.
 Depending on the claim size, this could mean significant debt or even business closure.
+Making sure you have the right cover in place before an incident occurs is essential.

-Review your insurance at least once a year and whenever your business circumstances change significantly, such as hiring staff or moving premises.
+Review your insurance at least once a year and whenever your business circumstances change significantly, such as hiring staff, moving premises, or adding new products or services.

 Disclaimer